-- FY18 was the thirteen year of operations for the Agency.
-The Commission spent \$52,001 towards second story access downtown. - The assets of the Agency exceeded its liabilities at the close of the fiscal year by \$354,022 (net position). - The Jump Start program is designed to promote and assist businesses to locate downtown.
+- FY19 was the fourteenth year of operations for the Agency.
+The Commission spent \$181,271 towards second story access downtown. - The assets of the Agency exceeded its liabilities at the close of the fiscal year by \$712,951 (net position). - The Jump Start program is designed to promote and assist businesses to locate downtown.
 These loans are paid back over time to the PDC for principal and interest.
-There were three new loans paid out for the fiscal year for \$52,533.
-FY18 saw income of \$39,276 in loan payment receipts from established loans and application fees. - The demolition program is in its eighth year.
-Property owners must agree to construct new building(s) with a minimum building permit value of three times the value of the property being demolished and rebuild within 18 months.
-There was \$14,527 expensed during the year. - Fresh Start is a new program that provides grant funding towards the construction of a new commercial building within the Urban Renewal District.
-The Agency paid \$98,495 towards the construction of a new building in FY18. - During the fiscal year, the Agency had expenses from governmental activities totaling \$474,775 and total governmental activity revenues of \$747,093. - The Agency was indebted \$1,193,751 from authorized loans towards facade restoration projects, construction projects and other expenses of the Agency.
-The Agency entered into a credit line during the year and borrowed \$300,000.
-That credit line advance was paid off prior to June 30th. - Taxes received for the ninth year were \$732,383.
+There were two new loans paid out for the fiscal year for \$76,400.
+FY19 saw income of \$29,041 in loan payment receipts from established loans and application fees. - One of the oldest programs within the URA is the façade program.
+The PDC reimbursed property owners \$144,351 for façade improvements in the downtown core area. - The PDC committed \$51,250 to the Pendleton Downtown Association to help promote the downtown area. - During the fiscal year, the Agency had expenses from governmental activities totaling \$553,753 and total governmental activity revenues of \$912,682. - The Agency was indebted \$975,647 from authorized loans towards facade restoration projects, construction projects and other expenses of the Agency.
+The Agency took advances on their credit line during the year and borrowed \$900,000.
+That credit line advance was paid off prior to June 30th. - Taxes received for the tenth year were \$873,877.
 Incremental tax revenues provide the vehicle for repayment debt incurred by the Agency.